sebastiandaberdaku/apache-airflow-providers-pysparkonk8s/examples/README.md

 ```shell
 kubectl apply -f dags-volume.yaml
 ```
-This will setup a PersistentVolume of type `hostPath` for the `/mnt/airflow/dags` node path, and PersistentVolumeClaim `dags` that will be mounted as a persistent volume inside the Airflow Pods.
+This will set up a PersistentVolume of type `hostPath` for the `/mnt/airflow/dags` node path, and PersistentVolumeClaim `dags` that will be mounted as a persistent volume inside the Airflow Pods.

 In a separate, dedicated terminal run the following command: